 e and community-based services that our plan covers What you must pay

-Homemaker services \$0

-The plan covers home care services provided in your home or community if you qualify.
-These services may include the following:

-A worker to help you with laundry

-A worker to help you with cleaning

-Training to improve your community living skills

-Nursing services \$0

-The plan covers shift and intermittent nursing services by a registered nurse (RN) or licensed practical nurse (LPN) if you qualify.

 Personal assistant \$0

 The plan covers a personal assistant to help you with activities of daily living if you qualify.
 These include, for example:

-Bathing

-Feeding

-Dressing
+• bathing

+• feeding

+• dressing

-• Laundry
+• laundry

 Personal emergency response system \$0

-The plan covers an electronic in-home device that secures help in an emergency if you qualify.
+The plan covers an electronic in home device that secures help in an emergency if you qualify.

 Respite care \$0

 The plan covers respite services to provide relief for an unpaid family member or primary caregiver who meet all of your service needs if you qualify.
 Certain limitations apply.

-Home and community-based services that our plan covers What you must pay

 Specialized durable medical equipment and supplies \$0

 If you qualify, the plan covers devices, controls, or appliances that enable you to increase your ability to perform activities of daily living or to perceive, control, or communicate with the environment in which you live.
 Services might include:

 Hoyer lift

-Shower benches/chairs
+shower benches/chairs

-Stair lift
+stair lift

-Bed rails
+bed rails

 Therapies \$0

 The plan covers occupational, physical, and speech therapy if you qualify.
 These therapies focus on long term habilitative needs rather than short term acute restorative needs.

-E. Benefits covered outside of Meridian Medicare-Medicaid Plan (MMP)
+E. Benefits covered outside of Meridian

-The following services are not covered by Meridian Medicare-Medicaid Plan (MMP) but are available through Medicare or Medicaid.
+The following services are not covered by Meridian but are available through Medicare or Medicaid.